gastonc90/excel_consolidate/README.md

 # excel_consolidate
-Litlle scritp that consolidate many excel files
+Litlle script that consolidate many excel files

+Take notice that you would need "openpyxl" to make it work, so, install it with pipx:

+$ python python-3.x pip openpyxl